 Handing in homework.
 Finishing a report.
 Remembering the clarinet for band practice.
 From a tender age, children are expected to organize their environment and manage their time.
-But learning to prioritize and plan requires memory and focus-weak spots for children with attention deficit hyperactivity disorder (ADHD).
-To compensate, they need systems and cues to bring them out of clutter and help them take control.
+But learning to prioritize and plan requires memory and focus.
+This can be particularly difficult for children with attention deficit hyperactivity disorder (ADHD), but organization can be a big challenge for children without ADHD, too.
+To help, kids need systems and cues to bring them out of clutter and help them take control.

 - Prepare for the next day.
 As your child packs his book bag each evening, make sure that homework is in its folder and that everything he’ll need — violin, sneakers, lunch money — is ready to go.
 On weekend, help him go through his backpack to remove old work and see if he needs any new supplies.